 China-underground: Can you tell us something about when you start to get into music?
 Did your family support you when they knew you wanted to start this career?

 Helen Feng: My mother and my father grew up as childhood friends in Beijing, but during the Cultural Revolution, they were sent to Mongolia to a work camp.
 There wasn’t really that much to do there for two city kids.
 Herd sheep, break horses, dig ditches, and sit in a Yurt singing.
 They had big singing parties, sitting around a stove in a communal Yurt, drinking fermented horse milk, and singing revolutionary songs cause those were the only songs you were allowed to sing in those days.
-Mao Zedong is that sun and stuff like that, believe or not it was like mating call in the late 60’s.
+Mao Zedong is that sun and stuff like that, believe or not it was like a mating call in the late ’60s.
 Anyway, my dad like the way my mom sang my mom like my dad’s singing, they sang to each other, they sang duets, they got drunk together, they fell in love . . . many years later, they had me.

 As soon as my mom found out she was pregnant, she turned to my dad and said, I bet our child will be really musical.
-I don’t even remember when I started, but there always music in the house and I always had lessons with really nice teachers.
+I don’t even remember when I started, but they’re always music in the house and I always had lessons with really nice teachers.
 My parents always encouraged me toward music but never forced.
-It was just hard not to notice the joy in their eyes when I did music, even if it was weird punky stuff with me dry humping a female bandmate, they would say,”it’s a bit noisy, but I like energy.”
+It was just hard not to notice the joy in their eyes when I did music, even if it was weird punky stuff with me dry-humping a female bandmate, they would say,”it’s a bit noisy, but I like energy.”
 They never really complained.
 Once this shirt that I shredded a little too much did a Janet Jackson on stage and they were at the show, I think that was the only real time they ever criticized me.
 Something to the effect, you should choose your costumes better.

 But they never coddled me ever, whatever I did they would say “good. . . but you could do better.”
-My parents were competitive athletes before the cultural revolution changed everything, so even in the arts, they set me up with an athletes mentality.
+My parents were competitive athletes before the cultural revolution changed everything, so even in the arts, they set me up with an athlete mentality.
 The idea was always, don’t settle for okay. . . be better. . . and whatever you start, finish it.
-Even failing is better than the incompletion, cause you can’t learn anything from unfinished work，and you won’t learn anything from success or failure if you don’t give it yourself all from the get-go.
+Even failing is better than incompletion, cause you can’t learn anything from unfinished work，and you won’t learn anything from success or failure if you don’t give it yourself all from the get-go.
 That stuck with me. . .
 I’m a slow learner, and I’m slow at finishing.
 But I always do because their voices are in the back of my head just nagging away telling me to “try harder, and finish my sh*t”.